AerospaceVillage/avBadge_2024/FAQs/AV Badge Development Tutorial/Readme.md

 use **Alt+Enter** for the IDE to add it to .h (set it to public or private class)

-# Mutiple Layer of Images:
+# Multiple Layer of Images:
 ## Make a new widget
 The easiest way is to got to File->New File or Project...
 Select QT-> QT Designer Form Class
 ![Generate a new File](newFile.png "Generate a new file")
-Select From Tempalete Widget
+Select From Template Widget
 ![Generate a new widget](newFileWidget.png "Generate a new widget")
 Set a **Name** then Next
 *This will generate the **.h, .cpp, .ui** in the correct location*